All our templates are legally vetted, and can be signed electronically.

 Small businesses have to deal with invoices even as big organizations do; the only significant difference might be the method employed.
 Large companies may employ complex invoices and accounting solutions, while small ones may result in paid solutions.
 The truth is, a basic invoice template might serve efficiently if you run a small business.

 Freelancers and independent contractors may not purchase expensive software to achieve the seamless billing of their clients.
 There are affordable invoicing services online, and free tools like Microsoft Word and Google Docs cloud-based solutions are also available.
 If you provide customers with goods or professional services, you must deal with invoicing, and it's not as simple as it seems.
+If you're a writer, check out our freelance writer invoice template.

 Invoicing customers is not just about getting paid; it's about getting paid promptly.
 Different studies have shown that the majority of businesses don’t pay their invoices earlier than twenty-eight days of receiving the bill.
 So, when creating your basic invoice template, try to make everything humanly possible for your client to respond promptly with payment.